BingfanXu/210365786-My-Final-year-project-hate-speech-detection-on-english-and-Chinese-with-UI/README.md

 Finally, I want to thank my Family for giving all the support I needed.

 This is my final year project
-My best model is can be found in here as github does not allow 300 mb upload: https://drive.google.com/file/d/1Ju-iYq02wqi3eFdJrqhHW7ux5MXOyD92/view?usp=drive_link
+My best english model is can be found in here as github does not allow 300 mb upload,current one is just old version: https://drive.google.com/file/d/1Ju-iYq02wqi3eFdJrqhHW7ux5MXOyD92/view?usp=drive_link

 here is the pip install and version  you might need:
 | Package                          | Version          |